Slbalderrama/Micro-Grids/README.md

 ### Description

 The Micro-Grid library main objective is to provide an open source alternative to the problem of sizing and dispatch of energy in micro-grids in isolated places.
 It’s written in python(pyomo) and use excel and text files as input and output data handling and visualization.
+This Branch was created to contain the data for the ECOS 2018 paper "Techno-economic evaluation of rural electrification in Bolivia: lessons learned from the “El Espino” micro-grid".
+There has been a change in the way the PV Power is calculated from the original paper.

 Main features: